welcome to class 2

 English and Mathematics

 As always our English and Mathematics skills are of upmost importance.
 We will link our learning as much as possible within the context of our theme to make our learning interesting and enjoyable.

 Within our phonic and spelling sessions we will make sure we are applying our phonics knowledge accurately by selecting the appropriate graphemes.
 We will also learn strategies for learning words we find difficult to spell.
 We will discover about contractions and we will begin to learn rules for adding suffixes.
 As always we will continue to improve our spelling of high frequency words and will continue to expand our knowledge of homophones.
 We will make sure we aim for accurate spelling every time we write by employing appropriate spelling strategies or using resources to support.
 We have three words each week that are non-negotiable and must be spelt correctly every time we write them.

 In mathematics we will be deepening our understanding of two digit numbers, counting patterns, addition and subtraction.
 We will develop our knowledge of multiplication and division, learning a range of methods to calculate.
-We will apply what we have used to a range of contexts including money, completing mathematical investigations and problems.
+We will apply what we have used to a range of contexts, completing mathematical investigations and problems.
 We will explain, reason and justify our findings.

 We value the support you can give your child at home in helping to develop the basic skills of English and Mathematics.